CindyJS/CindyJS/plugins/cindygl/CindyGL3D.md

 * `cglDrawMesh(samples: vec3[][],color)` draws a rectangular mesh with the given sample points, the type of normal-vectors can be specified by setting the `normalType` modifier to one either `CGLuMESHuNORMALuFACE` or `CGLuMESHuNORMALuVERTEX`
 * `cglDrawMesh(samples: vec3[][],normals: vec3[][],color)` draws a rectangular mesh with the given sample points and normal vectors. `normals` is expected be a nested list with the same shape as the sample-point array, if `normalType` is set to `CGLuMESHuNORMALuFACE` only the top left corner for each quadrilateral `(x,y), (x+1,y), (x,y+1), (x+1,y+1)` will be used.
 Alternatively `normals` can be set to a `cglLazy` expression taking the current viewDirection as input and returning the normal vector at the current pixel, like for the color-expression it is possible to use modifiers and global variables to get further information about the current pixel.
+* `cglDrawQuadricInSphere(matrix: max4,center: vec3,radius: float,color)` draws a quadric surface, `matrix` is a symmetric 4x4 matrix containing the homogeneous coefficients of the drawn curve, `center` and `radius` define a sphere used as cutoff region for the rendered surface. `color` can either be a solid color or a cglLazy expression taking the pixel-position as input.
+* `cglDrawQuadricInCylinder(matrix: max4,pointA: vec3,pointB: vec3,radius: float,color)` draws the quadric curve defined by the given matrix the cylinder defined by `pointA`, `pointB` and `radius`
+* `cglDrawQuadricInCube(matrix: max4,center: vec3,sideLength: float,color)` draws the quadric curve defined by the given matrix the axis-aligned cube with the given `center` and `sideLength`

 All drawing functions accept the following modifiers:
  * `Ulight: cglLazy` can be used to modify the lighting calculation, the lighting function expects the parameters `(color:vec3|vec4,viewDirection:vec3,surfaceNormal:vec3)` in that order and is expected to return a color
  * `tags` a list of strings that can be attached to different objects.
  * `plotModifiers` a list of key-value pairs mapping variable-names (string) to plot modifiers
  * `cglDrawBack`  (currently not supported for torus) draw all intersections of the current object with the view ray, by default this flag is only enabled for plain colors with four components

+Additionally the draw functions return as a list containing the ids of all sub-objects composing the drawn object.
+For `cglDraw`, `cglDrawPolygon` and `cglDrawMesh` the id is returned directly.

 Triangle based functions additionally have the modifier
  * `vModifiers` a list of key-value pairs mapping variable-names (string) to vertex modifiers should have same shape as vertex input